 Table of Contents

 Taramandura Guda is referenced from Bhaishajya ratnavali, Shularogadhikara (treatment of Gastric ulcer/Duodenal ulcer/Colic).
-It is a classical Ayurvedic medicine available in form of tablets and indicated to treat Anemia, Parinamasula (Duodenal ulcer), Ajirna (Dyspepsia or indigestion), intestinal parasites and the disorders of the alimentary canal.
+It is a classical Ayurvedic medicine available in the form of tablets, and indicated to treat Anemia, Parinamasula (Duodenal ulcer), Ajirna (Dyspepsia or indigestion), intestinal parasites, and the disorders of the alimentary canal.

 For preparing Mandura Kalp, first Mandura is purified by as per Ayurveda.
 It is boiled in Gomutra till it becomes a paste.
-Then the powders mentioned in the yogas are added and stirred well.
+Then the powders mentioned in the yogas are added, and stirred well.
 While warm, Vatakas are prepared.
 This can be kept in powder form also.
-Mandura Kalp emit a strong smell of Gomutra and are dark in colour.
+Mandura Kalp emit a strong smell of Gomutra, and are dark in color.
 These preserve their potency indefinitely.
 These should be kept away from moisture.

 Ingredients of Taramandura Guda

 - Bibhitaka (P.) 1 Part

 Vidanga has carminative, and hepatoprotective activity.
 It is anthelmintic, astringent, alterative, and tonic.

 Chitrak reduces vata, and kapha, and increases pitta., It is stimulant, anthelmintic, and antiseptic.
 It is used in Ayurveda for colitis, indigestion, hemorrhoids, diarrhea, gas, and intestinal parasites.